 They are intended to view, process, access, subset, transform or analyze data from EO collections.
 They may correspond to software available as source code, as an executable, a container, or a virtual machine image, while other software may be available as a service [RD-21].

-For the sake of brevity, we use the term “Service” to denote any of these resources (See ).
+For the sake of brevity, we use the term “Service” to denote any of these resources (See Figure 3).
 Also, depending on the context, a “Service Consumer” may be a user accessing a Web-based user interface or downloading a tool, or a software program invoking a machine to machine interface (API).

 Figure 3: Service and Service Consumer specializations